PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Concluding remarks

 \section{Concluding remarks}

-We have presented a flexible Python toolkit for the electromagnetic modelling of anisotropic multilayer stacks.
-PyLlama is accessible to use without extended programming experience even for complex multilayer stacks (distorted cholesterics, stacks containing periodic sub-structures...), and it is also easy to customise without having to re-write any optical calculation.
+We have presented a stable and versatile Python toolkit for the electromagnetic modelling of anisotropic multilayer stacks.
+PyLlama relies on known concepts and numerical techniques, but it answers a need from the scientific community for a simple, freely-available and open-source program for the purpose.
+It is accessible to use without extended programming experience even for complex multilayer stacks (distorted cholesterics, stacks containing periodic sub-structures...), and it is also easy to customise without having to re-write any optical calculation.

 The strength of PyLlama is undoubtedly its capability to deal with arbitrary multilayers even in extreme situations (large number of layers, high birefringence, grazing angles of incidence) thanks to the implementation of the scattering matrix method, and to switch seamlessly to the transfer matrix method for faster computation speed, when suitable.
-PyLlama also allows performing a side-by-side comparison between the transfer matrix and the scattering matrix methods.
+PyLlama thus allows performing a side-by-side comparison between the transfer matrix and the scattering matrix methods.

-In the future, PyLlama can be adapted to allow for non-isotropic entry and exit media: the partial waves in these media will require appropriate analytical formulas and correspond to different polarisations than s and p.
-Additionally, we envision the creation of classes dedicated to the acquisition of other sets of data than reflection and transmission spectra: ellipsometry measurements~\cite{Castany2016} or critical angle measurements~\cite{Riviere1978} are useful tools to characterise samples and the necessary calculations are already carried out in the core of PyLlama, which paves the way to the implementation of a dedicated framework, similar to our class \texttt{Spectrum}.
+Many additional functionalities could be added in the near future without considerable efforts, like the possibility to incorporate magneto-optic effects~\cite{schubert1999explicit}, and to compute spatial field distribution in the stack~\cite{Passler2017} and Bloch modes for periodic media~\cite{cao2002stable}.
+Classes dedicated to the acquisition of datasets other than reflection and transmission spectra could be created quite easily, such as for ellipsometry measurements~\cite{schubert2004infrared} or critical angle measurements~\cite{Riviere1978}, which are useful tools to characterise samples.
+The necessary calculations are already carried out in the core of PyLlama, which paves the way to the implementation of a dedicated framework similar to our class \texttt{Spectrum}.

+The electromagnetic modelling of space-time-modulated media -- a rapidly growing topic in wave physics~\cite{galiffi2021photonics} -- would be an exciting future development of PyLlama.
+The transfer matrix method has recently been generalized to consider time-varying systems~\cite{li2019transfer} by writing the fields as a sum of harmonics of the modulation frequency and setting up time-varying boundary conditions.
+This results in matrices of larger sizes depending on the number of harmonics considered.
+The implementation of this idea for anisotropic materials may be of significant help to explore the multitude of exotic phenomena in such systems.

+It is our hope that the scientific community will adopt PyLlama and contribute to its evolution.